This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 If the leaves of your cucumber plants appear to be dusted in talcum powder, powdery mildew is the cause.
 This is one of the most common cucumber plant problems gardeners deal with.
 Thankfully, it’s more of an aesthetic issue, though heavy mildew limits photosynthesis and growth.
 There are many different species of this fungal organism that live on the leaf surface.

-Plant cucumber varieties with a known resistance (the disease resistance-code PM will be found on the seed packet or in the seed catalog description), such as ‘Eureka’, ‘Jackson’, and ‘Transamerica’.
+Plant cucumber varieties with a known resistance (the disease resistance-code “PM” will be found on the seed packet or in the seed catalog description), such as ‘Eureka’, ‘Jackson’, and ‘Transamerica’.
 Do your best to keep the foliage dry when watering your garden.
 Most fungal diseases thrive on wet foliage.
 Water in the morning to give the plants plenty of time to dry before nightfall.
-Powdery mildew on cucumbers is managed with organic fungicides based on Bacillus subtilis (Serenade™) or bicarbonates (including Green Cure™ and Bi-Carb®).
+Powdery mildew on cucumbers is managed with organic fungicides based on Bacillus species (Arbor Biofungicide is one of my favorites).

 Your first line of defense is to plant beetle-resistant varieties.
 Since they’re attracted to a particular compound found in the leaves of cucumber plants, varieties with low levels of these compounds are best.
 ‘Saladin’ and ‘Gemini’ are two great cucumber beetle-resistant varieties.
 Cover the plants with floating row cover from the time the seeds germinate until the plants come into flower to keep the beetles at bay.

-You’ll also have great success trapping the beetles by placing yellow sticky cards just above the plant tops.
+You’ll also have great success trapping the beetles by placing yellow sticky cards just above the plant tops, or make and use our favorite DIY cucumber beetle traps.
 For large cucumber plantings in rows, run a strip of yellow caution tape coated in a non-drying glue, such as TangleTrap, on stakes just above the plant tops.
 Sadly, you may accidentally trap some “good bugs” with this technique, too, but pest insects are more attracted to yellow than most pollinators are.
 Cucumber beetles love Blue Hubbard squash, so plant a few vines of this winter squash to lure the beetles away from your cukes.

 This pathogen affects all members of the cucumber family, including cukes, muskmelons, pumpkins, and squash.
 The first sign of infection is wilted and drying leaves, sometimes seemingly overnight.
 It’s extremely disheartening to have healthy, prolific vines one day and then wilted and dead vines a few short days later.